 4. The video only has 20 dislikes: Few scammers are going to be smart enough to order DISLIKES.
 Two million views and only 20 dislikes just scream fraud to me.
 If millions of people had actually watched this video a few thousand of them would have clicked the thumbs-down button.
 That’s just how things work on youtube.

 4. The video only has 489 comments: This number also doesn’t jive with the view count.
 Once again, let’s use the Final Cut King as an example.
-Here’s one of his videos that has received 2.5 million views.
+Here’s that has received 2.5 million views.
 It has close to 6,000 comments (and over 30,000 likes/dislikes.)
 Comments are REALLY hard to fake since each comment needs to come from a different account and the comments need to be spread out over days and weeks to look realistic.

 So the basic stats here seem pretty fishy.
 Let’s drill down a little deeper into this video’s data to see what else we can discover.
 If you look under a video’s view count you’ll see some symbols.
 If you click that symbol that looks like a bar graph a bunch extra stats will pop up.